GBert/EasyCAN/README.md

 ### Firmware

-Bootloader (ds30loader) is programmed by the cheap CP2102 board with Darron Broads [k8048](http://dev.kewl.org/k8048/Doc/).
+Bootloader ([Wellington](http://dev.kewl.org/Wellington) is programmed by the cheap CP2102 board with Darron Broads [k8048](http://dev.kewl.org/k8048/Doc/).
 The firmware itself is programmed by the bootloader.
 So no PIC programmer needed.

 ### Status

 - working test PCB
-- working Wellington bootloader from Darron Broad
+- working Wellington bootloader
 - working easy-loader from Darron Broad
 - wip: SLCAN firmware (early stage: send test CAN frames)